rkuris/n2klib/README.md

    means most of the C++ standard library is off-limits.
    Currently uses <functional> and <vector>, both seems to have good implementations on arduino.
+ - Message class generation uses the full library, so if you need to change the list of built classes, you'll need to run this on a linux box.

 # General Usage